Roene/Dating-app/readme.md

 # Dating app
 This is a project for my backend assesment and Project Tech.
 It it is a dynamic website using Git, Express, Node.js and MongoDB / Mongoose.
 This dating app is for users who support one of the 18 Eredivisie football clubs in the season 2019/2020.

-In this app you can sign-up, login, view other users who signed-up, view your own profile and delete your profile.
+In this app you can sign-up, login, view other users who signed-up, view your own profile, edit your own profile and delete your profile.
 The app is only for mobile devices 📱.

 ![index](https://i.imgur.com/jtd5APq.png)
 ![sign-up](https://i.imgur.com/tykUlFb.png)